Kentucky Eminent Domain Attorneys

 We prefer the contingent-fee arrangement because it is the model of efficiency.
 The arrangement aligns—perfectly—the interests of the client and attorney and effectively makes them business partners in the litigation.
 It is this partnership between client and attorney that provides the best possible results in the eminent domain case.

 Many of our Kentucky clients are concerned about paying legal fees in an eminent domain action.
-That is why Sever Storey has provided contingency fee arrangements for its eminent domain clients.
+That is why Sever Walker Padgitt has provided contingency fee arrangements for its eminent domain clients.
 A contingency fee is simple, easy and cost effective for most clients.
 In a contingency fee arrangement our firm will only be paid if we recover more money than you were offered.
 In this arrangement we will take 33% of the amount that we add to the offer.

 Let me give an example; let’s assume that you were offered $100,000.00 as part of the eminent domain action.
 You agree to hire our firm and we negotiate a settlement of $200,000.00.
 In this situation your fees would be $33,000.00.